Keyboard shortcuts

 #[attr] e

 Apply the given attribute to the expression.
-Attributes are an ad-hoc and optional mechanism for providing extra information, directives, or hints to the compiler.
+Attributes are an ad-hoc and optional mechanism for providing extra information, directives, or hints to the implementation.
 See Attributes for more information.

 a with [i] = e